madetech/leaving-cards/benjy-stanton.md

 ![Ciao!](https://media.tenor.com/_0SyvC_r2XAAAAAC/hi-hello.gif)

 ### Andrew
 Goodbye Benjy, it was nice working with you!
-Good work on the beach forecasts; your focus on accessibility/inclusion was inspiring.
+Good work on the beach forecasts; your focus and insight on accessibility was inspiring.
 Good luck in your future endeavours! 👋